WSK WN-3: Design and development

-In 1946, Wiktor Narkiewicz, who prior to the Second World War was technical director of the Czechoslovakian Avia aero-engine factory, was appointed chief designer of the Polish Central Engine Office, and later the Aero-engine department of the Polish Aviation Institute (Instytut Lotnictwa, IL).
+In 1946, Wiktor Narkiewicz, who prior to the Second World War was technical director of the Czechoslovak Avia aero-engine factory, was appointed chief designer of the Polish Central Engine Office, and later the Aero-engine department of the Polish Aviation Institute (Instytut Lotnictwa, IL).
 He led the design of the WN-1, a 65 hp air-cooled flat-four piston engine which was the first post-war Polish aero-engine, followed by the 285 hp WN-2 in 1947, but both of these engines failed to enter production.

 In 1952 Narkiewicz set up a small design team to design a new seven-cylinder radial engine, the WN-3.
 The first prototype, rated at 300 hp was completed in 1954, and by the time testing was completed in 1955, the engine's power rose to 330 hp.
 The WN-3 entered production in 1956, powering the PZL TS-8 Bies training aircraft.

 The engine was produced in 1957-1960 by WSK-Kalisz in Kalisz, it might be known also as PZL WN-3, or (in Western sources) as Narkiewicz WN-3.